jjanus12/oad_hol/lab01.md

 Once the instance state changes to **Running**, you can SSH to the Public IP address of the instance.

 ![](images/lab01/img62009.png)

+**Congratulations, you have successfully provisioned and initially configured your Web Server!**

 ## **STEP 6.3:** Connect to the Compute Instance and Deploy the Application